Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, not to exceed one-third of the total fixture requirement.
+One urinal counts as one fixture and may not exceed one-third of total required.

 Large-Crew Step